LiorSinai/liorsinai.github.io/_posts/2022-05-25-layernorm.md

 ### Backpropagation

 Let us consider a single layer so that we can drop the $l$ superscript.
-We will ignore the trainable parameters because they will just scale the result.
+For the meantime we will ignore the trainable parameters.
-This is the same as $a=1$ and $b=0$.
-For a scalar loss function $L$, we need to find out the affect the vector $x$ will have the final loss.
+We need to calculate the contribution of the vector $x$ to the final scalar loss $L$.
 That is:

 $$